xynnom/social_media_clone/README.md

 Deployment of ARCU API server

-killing all gunicorn processes for cds-app
+killing all gunicorn processes for arcu
 ```sh
 for pid in $(ps -ef | grep "uvicorn.workers.UvicornWorker" | awk '{print $2}'); do kill -9 $pid; done
 ```